-The Commission notes that the second draft rule introduces an objective test into the rules, whereby (unlike the good faith provisions) in some cases intention will not have to be proven for a breach of the rules to be established.
+The Commission notes that the final rule introduces an objective test into the rules, whereby (unlike the good faith provisions) in some cases intention will not have to be proven for a breach of the rules to be established.
 Clause 3.8.22A(a) is directed to the effect of what a generator represents to the market by its offer or rebid, i.e. whether the rebid was false, misleading or likely to mislead.
-Whether a contravention was committed intentionally or not is a matter that goes only to the quantum of penalty.
+Whether a contravention was committed intentionally or not is a matter that goes only to the level of penalty.

 The Commission considers that when it comes to the practicalities of proving a breach of clause 3.8.22A(a), the AER is likely first to look to the deeming provision in paragraph (b), and its two limbs: genuine intention and reasonable basis.
 Proving the genuine intention limb requires the AER to prove that, subjectively, the generator did not intend to honour its offer.
-However, the AER could also establish a breach of clause 3.8.22A(a) by relying on the "reasonable basis" limb in subparagraph (b)(ii)142 which does not require proof of intention.
+However, the AER could also establish a breach of clause 3.8.22A(a) by relying on the "reasonable basis" limb in subparagraph (b)180 which does not require proof of intention.

-The Commission determined that the deeming provision be amended in the second draft rule so that a deemed breach of the rules can be established under either of the two limbs in this provision rather than both being required.
+A deemed breach of the rules can be established under either of the two limbs in this provision.